CeciPani/MARLENA/README.md

 The **fidelity** compares the decisions of the DT to those of the black-box on the synthetic neighborhood.
 It is measured using the *F1-score*.

 The **hit** compares the predictions of the DT and the black-box on the instance x under analysis.
-It is mesured usinf the *simple match similarity*
+It is measured using the *simple match similarity*

 ```python